Engineering-Research-and-Development/iotagent-opcua/docs/user_and_programmers_manual.md

 #### Auto Configuration (usage of Mapping Tool)

-When autoprovisioning is enabled, using of Auto Configuration create a mapping for all OPC UA objects (except those with namespace to ignore matching): all OPC UA variables will be configured as active attributes whereas all OPC UA methods will be configured as commands.
+When `config.mappingTool.enabled` is `true` and `config.iota.types` is empty, the Mapping Tool creates a mapping for all OPC UA objects (except those with namespace to ignore matching): all OPC UA variables will be configured as active attributes whereas all OPC UA methods will be configured as commands.

 To enable auto configuration, simply set as empty the following properties in the config.js: